ftao1/packer-builds/README.md

 # HashiCorp Packer Builds for Rocky Linux

-This is a Packer project to build Rocky Linux 9.4 Vagrant box on VirtualBox.
+This is a Packer project to build Rocky Linux 9.4 Vagrant box on VirtualBox and uses Jenkins.

 ## Assumptions